DrkWithT/My-First-Rust-Interpreter/docs/Runtime.md

 .. | (method table 0x0) | <-- (class method table's ID)
 ```

-### Sample Object Method Table (class methods table)
+### Sample Object Method Table (class method maps are compile time!)
 - NOTE: These tables map method IDs to offsets of top-level generated functions in the `Program`.
-Constructors are always first in the method table.
+Constructors should be first in the method table.
 - NOTE: the `CALL_METHOD <method-id> <arity-n>` instruction will dispatch through the table by the call frame reference's table ID.
 ```
 .. | MetTable_x0000 |